-Visiting independent medical students must be registered with the College before they can begin their clinical experience.
-Please allow six weeks for the application to be processed.
+All visiting independent medical students must be registered with the College before they can begin their clinical experience.

 - Guidelines on setting up an independent clinical experience in BC will be sent to the student.
-All of the documentation listed in the guidelines must be received by the College as one complete package a minimum of six weeks prior to the clinical experience start date before the student’s clinical experience request will be approved.
+The College deadline for submission is six weeks prior to the start of the elective.
+Failure to meet the deadline could result in the application not being approved.

 Important Information for Supervising Physicians

 University of British Columbia (UBC) faculty members who supervise students in non-UBC clinical experiences involving patient contact do so independently and any legal issues that arise are not indemnified by UBC.
 Additionally, the non-UBC clinical experience cannot be represented as a UBC elective in a letter of recommendation or evaluation report.
 Note this includes observerships.

 Any physician supervising a medical student in a non-UBC clinical experience is responsible for the actions of the student.
 The physician is also responsible for ensuring the health authority has approved the visiting medical student participating in a clinical experience in its institution.